togfoxy/XPlaneFLyWithLUA/PersistentParking/Readme.md

 -- v0.04 - fixed a defect that gave really bad experiences if you crashed

+-- v0.05 - added an extra safeguard to stop loading old positions when landing

 Installation
 ============
 Place .lua file into the FWL scripts directory.